Dynamic Power Management Model for a Wireless Sensor Node

 A. Pughat and V. Sharma, “Performance Analysis of an Improved Dynamic Power Management Model in Wireless Sensor Node,” Digital Communications and Networks, vol. 3, no. 1, pp. 19-29, February 2017.

-A. Yamawaki and S. Serikawa, “Battery Life Estimation of Sensor Node with Zero Standby Power Consumption,” IEEE International Conference on Computational Science and Engineering, IEEE International Conference on Embedded and Ubiquitous Computing, and 15th International Symposium on Distributed Computing and Applications for Business Engineering, August 2016, pp. 166-172.
+A. Yamawaki and S. Serikawa, “Battery Life Estimation of Sensor Node with Zero Standby Power Consumption,” IEEE International Conference on Computational Science and Engineering, IEEE International Conference on Embedded and Ubiquitous Computing, and 15th International Symp. on Distributed Computing and Applications for Business Engineering, pp. 166-172, August 2016.

 A. Pughat and V. Sharma, Energy-Efficient Wireless Sensor Networks, Boca Raton: CRC Press, 2017.